-May 2019 – Government adopted Child Labour Due Diligence Law, coming into effect in 2022, in which companies need to submit a statement to regulatory authority declaring they have fulfilled due diligence to identify risks related to child labour throughout their full supply chain.
+May 2019 - The government passed a Child Labour Due Diligence Act, which will come into force in 2022, requiring companies to submit a declaration to the regulator stating that they have carried out due diligence to identify child labour risks throughout their supply chain.

 November 2018 – The government committed to support a legislative proposal establishing an EU-wide duty of vigilance.

 2001 – Legislative Decree on Administrative Liability of Legal Entities was introduced, which gives criminal liability for human rights violations.
 Compliance programs should be in place in Italian companies.

 See the picture below for a larger overview on movements around due diligence legislation: